Efficient Wideband DoA Estimation with a Robust Iterative Method for Uniform Circular Arrays: Wideband DoA Estimation

 3) \textit{MUSIC algorithm with the range-shrunk spatial spectrum}

-Based on the derived DoAs in the $i$-th iteration, i.e., $(\hat\theta_n^{(i-1)},\hat\phi_n^{(i-1)})$ where $n=1,2,...,\hat{N}_{i-1}$, it is unnecessary to generate the whole spatial spectrum of MUSIC algorithm as mentioned in Section II-B, since actual DoAs are generally not far from the pre-estimated DoAs \cite{ref21,ref22,ref23,ref24,ref25,ref26} as well as $(\hat\theta_n^{(i-1)},\hat\phi_n^{(i-1)})$.
-To reduce the computational burden, we shrink the range of spatial spectrum to the regions constrained by $\mathbb{G}_{n}^{\theta}(i)$ and $\mathbb{G}_{n}^{\phi}(i)$, $n=1,2,...,\hat{N}_{i-1}$, since these regions are designed to cover the actual DoAs in most cases as mentioned in the previous part.
-Afterwards, the MUSIC algorithm with the range-shrunk spatial spectrum is utilized to estimate the DoAs based on $\mathbf{R_Y}$ in (17).
+Since the pre-estimated DoAs as well as $(\hat\theta_n^{(i-1)},\hat\phi_n^{(i-1)})$ are generally not far away from the actual DoAs \cite{ref18,ref19,ref20,ref21,ref22,ref23}, where $n=1,2,\dots,\hat{N}_{i-1}$, it is unnecessary to generate the whole spatial spectrum of the MUSIC algorithm like C-CSM.
+To reduce the computational burden, the range of spatial spectrum is shrunk to the regions that are constrained by $\mathbb{G}_{n}^{\theta}(i)$ and $\mathbb{G}_{n}^{\phi}(i)$, $n=1,2,\dots,\hat{N}_{i-1}$, since these regions are designed to cover the actual DoAs in most cases as mentioned in the previous part.
+Afterwards, the MUSIC algorithm with the range-shrunk spatial spectrum is utilized to estimate the DoAs based on $\mathbf{R_Y}$ in (17), where the spatial spectrum is only required to be computed at the sampled directions in $\mathbb{S}_\text{p}^i$.

 4) \textit{Iteration termination judgement}